oyannaise/hyperparameter-tuning/README.md

-# GLUE Hyperparameter Tuning Project
+# Hyperparameter Tuning Project

-This project provides a dockerized training pipeline for fine-tuning transformer models on GLUE tasks with configurable hyperparameters.
+This project provides a dockerized training pipeline for fine-tuning transformer models with configurable hyperparameters.
 It uses PyTorch Lightning, Weights & Biases for experiment tracking, and includes the best hyperparameters found during hyperparameter optimization.
+This project was carried out as part of a university project for the Machine Learning Operations module at HSLU in HS25.

-## 📋 Project Overview
+## Project Overview

 - **Task**: Fine-tuning DistilBERT on GLUE MRPC task
 - **Model**: `distilbert-base-uncased`